-At present, all the members of the AC, including the Chairman of the AC, are IDs.
-The members bring with them invaluable recent and relevant managerial and professional expertise in accounting and related financial management domains, in particular the Chairman of the AC is a Fellow of the Institute of Singapore Chartered Accountants, among other professional affiliations.
+At present, the AC comprises four non-executive Directors, the majority of whom (including the Chairman of the AC) are IDs.
+The members bring with them invaluable recent and relevant managerial and professional expertise in accounting and related financial management domains; in particular the Chairman of the AC is a Fellow of the Institute of Singapore Chartered Accountants, among other professional affiliations.
 None of the AC members was previously a partner of the incumbent external auditors, KPMG LLP (KPMG), within the previous 12 months, nor does any of the AC members hold any financial interest in KPMG.

 The AC has explicit authority to investigate any matter within its terms of reference.
 Management is required to provide the fullest co-operation in providing information and resources, and in implementing or carrying out all requests made by the AC.
 The AC has direct access to the internal and external auditors and full discretion to invite any Director or executive officer to attend its meetings.
 Similarly, both the internal and external auditors are given unrestricted access to the AC.

-The AC has reviewed the nature and extent of non-audit services provided by the external auditors in FY 2016 and the fees paid for such services.
+The AC has reviewed the nature and extent of non-audit services provided by the external auditors in FY 2017 and the fees paid for such services.
 The AC is satisfied that the independence of the external auditors has not been impaired by the provision of those services.
 The external auditors have also provided confirmation of their independence to the AC.
-The aggregate amount of fees paid and payable to the external auditors for FY 2016 was approximately S$2,545,000, of which audit fees amounted to approximately S$2,486,000 and non-audit fees amounted to approximately S$59,000.
+The aggregate amount of fees paid and payable to the external auditors for FY 2017 was approximately S$2,624,000, of which audit fees amounted to approximately S$2,380,000 and non-audit fees amounted to approximately S$244,000.

 The Manager confirms, on behalf of Ascott Reit, that Ascott Reit complies with Rule 712 and Rule 715 of the Listing Manual.